Tampon

-The majority of tampons sold are made of rayon, or a blend of rayon and cotton, along with synthetic fibers.
+The majority of tampons sold are made of blends of rayon and cotton, along with synthetic fibers.
 Some tampons are made out of organic cotton.
 Tampons are available in several absorbency ratings.
-Brands include (but are not limited to) Kotex, Playtex, Tampax (Always), O.B., Cora, Lola, Sustain, Honest Company, Seventh Generation, Solimo, and Rael Tampons.

 Several countries regulate tampons as medical devices.
 In the United States, they are considered to be a Class II medical device by the Food and Drug Administration (FDA).
 They are sometimes used for hemostasis in surgery.

 Design and packaging

 Tampon design varies between companies and across product lines in order to offer a variety of applicators, materials and absorbencies.
-There are two main categories of tampons based on the way of insertion - digital tampons inserted by finger, and applicator tampons.
+There are two main categories of tampons based on the way of insertion – digital tampons inserted by finger, and applicator tampons.
 Tampon applicators may be made of plastic or cardboard, and are similar in design to a syringe.
 The applicator consists of two tubes, an "outer", or barrel, and "inner", or plunger.
 The outer tube has a smooth surface to aid insertion and sometimes comes with a rounded end that is petaled.

 Differences exist in the way tampons expand when in use: applicator tampons generally expand axially (increase in length), while digital tampons will expand radially (increase in diameter).
 Most tampons have a cord or string for removal.
 The majority of tampons sold are made of rayon, or a blend of rayon and cotton.
-Organic cotton tampons are made from only 100% cotton.
+Organic cotton tampons are marketed as 100% cotton, but they may have plastic covering the cotton core.
 Tampons may also come in scented or unscented varieties.